-Before The Start Of The Eden Project Marathon.
+Before The Start Of The Eden Project Marathon

-Following on from the RAT, when it came to picking up the training again and adding more miles, my body was telling me not to.
-I’ve been physically fatigued and I think this is why my sciatica returned 2 weeks from race day.
+Following on from the Roseland August Trail, when it came to picking up the training again and adding more miles, my body was telling me not to.
+I’ve been physically fatigued.
+As such, my sciatica returned 2 weeks from race day.

-On the day, I arrived at Eden, dressed in pink with ridiculously loud compression socks (it’s my new thing), ready to roll.
-There was a technical tee, medal, pasty, and a can of Tribute to run for, Eden certainly know how to do running swag.
+On the day, I arrived at the Eden Project, dressed in pink with ridiculously loud compression socks (it’s my new thing), ready to run.
+There was a technical tee, medal, pasty, and a can of Tribute to run for, the Eden Project certainly know how to do running swag.

 My training had gone well and I knew I had the miles in my legs.
 The thought of the pain and mental energy required was worrying me a bit.
-I think fatigue had caught with me mentally as well as physically as my marathon training came to an end.
+I think fatigue had caught with me mentally, as well as physically, as my marathon training came to an end.
 My last few long runs had felt like a chore but I wanted to give The Eden Project Marathon my absolute best.

 You can find the Eden Marathon route here.